davidlmorris/debuggery/README.md

 So why?
 I had collected various bits and pieces that I was using as a irregular and sometimes random scaffolding code, some of which I thought might be more generally useful.
 Sometimes I even forgot about things I had, or had learnt before.
 Putting it together in a Library made the most sense.
 And when actually putting this together, I discovered even more (like Variadic Macros).
 Since the boiler plate was mostly used for Serial Out at the start of a project only when I was debugging (yes I know...) - tying it together with Debugging macros seemed like the best idea.
 Note, that in `debuggery.h` you get way of identifying the type of MCU or board being used.

 ## How to use it
 Install the library code in the normal way.
 Once installed copy the contents of `examples/debug_assert` to a working folder to create as a sketch.
 The `debug_assert.INO` is just a modified 'blink' sketch.
-To Debug or not is a question we decide (if we are building a debug or a release build) in the 'debug_conditionals.h' header file.
+To Debug or not is a question we decide (are building a debug or a release build?) in the 'debug_conditionals.h' header file.

 Why a separate header file, and not just in the sketch.INO?
-Basically, because of the scope limitations of preprocessing in C++ it is not possible to have something defined in one C++ file and have it also show up in another .cpp file, even if they are in the same folder.
-Now while this isn't true of .ino files since all the INO files in the project folder are concatenated together before preprocessing to act as one big INO file, it is true if you have other .cpp files present.
+Basically, because of the scope limitations of preprocessing in C++ where it is not possible to have something defined in one C++ file and have it also show up in another .cpp file, even if they are in the same folder.
+Now while this isn't true of .ino  files since all the INO files in the Arduino project folder are concatenated together before preprocessing to act as one big INO file, it is true if you have other .cpp files present.
 So if you **only** use .ino files you can get away with included to contents of 'debug_conditionals.h' in your main .ino file, I guess.
 However, I wouldn't recommend it - because if you ever add a .cpp file to your project you don't want to be taken by the surprise the hard way (you know, after hours or work tracking down a non-existant bug).
-If you are surprised now about this you are not alone, for a while I assumed that Arduino treated INO files and .cpp file in the same way.
-The issue has been around for a while, see: <https://github.com/arduino/Arduino/issues/1841>.
+If you are surprised now about this you are not alone, for a while I naturally assumed that Arduino treated INO files and .cpp file in the same way.
+The [issue](https://github.com/arduino/Arduino/issues/1841) has been around for a while.

 For this reason you should include 'debug_conditionals.h' (or another file like it) in every file that you are going to use the assert macro or use Debuggery or the macros to print out some information from the Serial port.